 Who’s eligible?
-Anyone who has not been a previous Born Free Invited Builder or made it to the Final Six Pack of any past People’s Champ competitions.
+Anyone who has not been a previous Born Free Invited Builder or made it to the Final Six of any past People’s Champ competitions.
 You can build your bike in a carport or a shop, it’s all fair game.
-We determine the Original 25 entrants from a much larger pool of contestants, and just so you know, we like boot strappers and underdogs.
-So, if you have a million dollar shop, the kid working in their mom’s basement is gonna get priority.
-We will do our best to pick a diverse range of bike builds so they don’t all end up being the same basic format.
-When there are over a 100 initial entrants and only 25 move forward, it’ll leave quite a few people pissed.
+We determine the Original 12 entrants from a much larger pool of contestants.
+When there are over 100 initial entrants and only 12 move forward, it’ll leave quite a few people pissed.
 Welcome to life, suck it up and try again next year.
-We are going to pick that OG 25 from your email submissions ( details here ) and will announce the competitors on Oct.
-15, 2019.
+We are going to pick that OG 12 from your submissions on our website ( details here ) and will announce the competitors September 1st 2023.
 No “co-builds”.
-Of course you can get help from friends, but there can only be one Champ and one name on the check, so submissions will only be accepted from a single person.
+Of course, you can get help from friends, but there can only be one Champ and one name on the check, so submissions will only be accepted from a single person.

 What does a builder get for all this work?
 Not enough, that’s for sure.
-If we can wrangle some sponsors again, we’ll give some discount codes and swag to the the Lucky 13.
-Then, we do just like 2019: beg as much cash as possible from generous sponsors and divide that up between the Final Six Pack.
-The way that works is the non-Champs (no one is a loser in our book, lol) get $500 and some swag.
+If we can wrangle some sponsors again, we’ll give some discount codes to the Final 6.
+Then, we do just like 2023: beg as much cash as possible from generous sponsors and divide that up between the Final Six.
+The way that works is the non-Champs (no one is a loser in our book, lol) get $1000.
 Whatever is left over goes to the champ in one giant check.
-The purse for 2019 was $10,000 and the Champ took home $7,500.
+The Champ for 2023 took home $10,000.
 Please note, Biltwell takes zero from the sponsorship money and we kicked in two grand of our own money to make sure this grand prize was significant.
-We’ve got no idea how much we can generate for 2020, but we’ll do our best and share it all.
+We’ve got no idea how much we can generate for 2024, but we’ll do our best and share it all.
 We also will shoot bike features and videos of each of the final contenders and showcase them on our WTF Blog and our YouTube channel.
 If possible, we’ll try to get some magazine coverage for as many as we can.
 Our goal is to not forget the builders as soon as the show is over, so we will try to highlight the bikes and people as much as we can.
-The Champ will be able to show his or her bike on the grass with all of the Born Free Invited Builders on Saturday and Sunday, and will be eligible for any awards at the big show. in 2019, Champ Nick Busby won the Mooneyes award and is going to the world-famous chopper and custom show in Yokohama for free as a result.
+The Champ will be able to display his or her bike on the grass with all of the Born Free Invited Builders on Saturday and Sunday, and all bikes present will be eligible for any awards at the big show.
+We also have an area on the grass for all Peoples champ participants to show off their bikes.

 Questions?
 Hit us up at email@example.com